Received: February 12th, 2021 | Written: December 3rd-17th, 2021

 ● Hope you have a good weekend, everyone!

-Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW allowed); hope you have a great day, be a nice human, keep yourself protected during this pandemic, and take care! 😃
+Thank you for reading my review, please leave me a comment and let me know what you think (neither spam nor NSFW allowed); hope you have a great day, be a kind human, keep yourself protected during this pandemic, and take care! 😃

 -----------------------------------------------------------------------------------